tolinwei/tube-vim/README.md

         <img src="https://raw.githubusercontent.com/tolinwei/tube-vim/master/preview/iterm2.png" alt="terminal preference" width="500" />

-- We provide a `.screenrc` configuration file that helps you to better use `screen` command, it will be placed during the installation
+4. We provide a `.screenrc` configuration file that helps you to better use `screen` command, it will be placed during the installation

 ### For *nix
-**Prerequisite**

-- If you're using *nix, we value you as an experienced user, and due to so many variation of *nix distribution, it's nearly impossible to provide a single installation script to cover all the cases.
+－ If you're using *nix, we value you as an experienced user, and due to so many variation of *nix distribution, it's nearly impossible to provide a single installation script to cover all the cases.
 We ask you to have some prerequisites before running the setup script

-     + Have [Lua](http://www.lua.org/) installed in your system.
+1. Have [Lua](http://www.lua.org/) installed in your system.
 It is normally included in system's package and used by [neocopmlete](https://github.com/Shougo/neocomplete.vim) for auto comletion.
 Type the following command to check installation:

      ```
      lua -v
      ```

      If you can't see any version information printed out, you may, for example, install Lua on a Ubuntu box using the following command

      ```
      sudo apt-get install lua5.2
      ```
-     + Have your `git`, `wget` and other compilation tools installed.
+2. Have your `git`, `wget` and other compilation tools installed.
 In a typical Ubuntu machine, you can normally install them using

      ```
      sudo apt-get update